NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

-# Particle-based fluid simulation using NGL library, C++
+# Particle-based fluid simulation - Computing for Graphics and Animation 23/24

 For this project, I have computed a particle-based fluid simulation in C++ utilising the NGL library, offering an efficient simulation framework.